kritika2004/Job-Matching-and-HR-Chat-System/README.md

 Integrate response feedback from users to fine-tune iteratively.
 Add capabilities like generating sample resumes or recommending career resources.

+Reducing overmatching:
+TF-IDF or other vectorization methods to give higher weight to keywords (e.g., specific skills, job titles) to solve overmatching based on non-key words such as conjunctions or other commonly used words

 Example queries:
 "Show me the top matches for Resume ID 12345."
 "Which jobs are best suited for this candidate?"